ECHR application filed against Bulgarian Government

 The right to freedom of thought, conscience, and religion

 Evangelical Christians do not make up a large proportion of the Bulgarian population.
 But when it comes to religious freedom under the European Convention on Human Rights, there is rightly no numerical requirement.
 Religious groups are protected under the Convention, but Bulgarian authorities took it upon themselves to decide on the legitimacy of evangelical churches.

 The European Court of Human Rights (ECHR) has already issued clear statements in the past for Bulgaria to remain neutral in dealing with various religious groups, which ought to be allowed to co-exist in a pluralist democracy.
-With Bulgaria’s apparent failure to heed the Court’s instructions, ADF International and allied attorney Viktor Kostov filed an application to the ECHR in November 2015.
-The application requested that the Court hear the case of evangelical Christians in Bourgas who are facing illegal discrimination.
+With Bulgaria’s apparent failure to heed the court’s instructions, ADF International and allied lawyer Viktor Kostov filed an application to the ECHR in November 2015.
+The application requested that the court hear the case of evangelical Christians in Bourgas who are facing illegal discrimination.

 On 25 January 2016 the ECHR accepted the application and will consider the case in due course.
 In the past, the court has consistently ruled that state authorities may not seek to determine which religious beliefs are legitimate and which are not.
 ‘A state has no right to reach into religion and decide its legitimacy,’ said ADF International Legal Counsel Lorcán Price.
 ‘However, this was undoubtedly the intention of the Bourgas authorities in this instance.
 The letter disseminated to schools in the municipality was calculated to interfere with the ability of evangelical Christians to manifest their faith in public.’